-Hamilton-Wentworth District School Board is committed to making all schools caring and safe places to learn.
+At HWDSB, we are committed to making all schools caring and safe places to learn.
 Our first strategic priority, Positive Culture and Well-being, includes a focus on equity, inclusion, mental health and well-being, safety and acceptance of all staff, students, families and community partners.
-See our detailed plan at HWDSB Reimagined.

 What do families and students need to know about bullying?